Curriculum Statement 2017

 We sit in a circle so that all children can be seen and heard equally.
 Children are allowed to change their mind through thought, discussion and reflection.
 The teacher’s role remains one of a learner, never giving an answer but just checking what a child has said and asking if anyone else would like to comment on that.
 We also teach children the language of disagreement: I have listened to your point of view but I think……………………..Our hope is that through our weekly Philosophy focus we will be encouraging our children to develop an interest in puzzling and challenging questions, and that they will become more enquiring about life generally.
 It also compliments our school ethos of respecting the opinions of others, valuing others even though they may hold a different opinion, and appreciating the joy of learning.

-In order to share all that is going on at school with you, I asked Mr Wilson to give some further information about Karate as part of our curriculum.
+In order to share all that is going on at school with you, I asked Mr Wilson to give some further information about Karate as one of our after school clubs.
 Please find this below: